ahuacate/pve-nas/README.md

 ## 2.8.
 USB Passthrough to CT

 There can be good reasons to access USB disk ware directly from your NAS CT.
-To make a physically connected USB device accessible inside a CT, for example NAS-01, the CT configuration file requires modification.
+To make a physically connected USB device accessible inside a CT, for example, NAS-01, the CT configuration file requires modification.

-During the installation the Easy Script will display all available USB devices on the host computer.
-But you need to identify which USB host device ID to passthrough to the NAS CT.
-The simplest way is to plugin a physical USB memory stick, for example a SanDisk Cruzer Blade, into your preferred USB port on the host machine.
-Then to physically identify the USB host device ID (the USB port) to passthrough to PVE NAS CT it will be displayed on your terminal when running our Easy Script at the required USB passthrough stage as for example:
+During the installation, the Easy Script will display all available USB devices on the host computer.
+But you need to identify which USB host device ID to pass through to the NAS CT.
+The simplest way is to plug in a physical USB memory stick, for example, a SanDisk Cruzer Blade, into your preferred USB port on the host machine.
+Then to physically identify the USB host device ID (the USB port) to passthrough to PVE NAS CT it will be displayed on your terminal when running our Easy Script at the required USB passthrough stage as shown:

 ```
 5) Bus 002 Device 004: ID 0781:5567 SanDisk Corp.
 Cruzer Blade
 ```

-In the above example, you will select number **5** to passthrough.
+In the above example, you will select the number **5** to passthrough.
 Then ONLY your PVE host hardware USB port where the SanDisk Blade drive was inserted is readable by you in the future.

 So have a spare USB drive ready and available.

 # 3. Ubuntu NAS

-There are 'Easy Scripts' for Ubuntu NAS administration tasks for creating new user accounts, installing SMTP servers and more.
+'Easy Scripts' are available for administrative tasks. (i.e for creating new user accounts, installing SMTP servers, and more.)

 Run the following Easy Script and select the task you want to perform.